|

 6000-series car 6655 rounds the corner at Sheridan station on May 6, 2001 while on IRM's PCC fantrip.
 Looking east on the northbound island platform, the last of the CRT's blue and white enamel station name signs on the "L" system remains on a wooden windbreak at the east end of the platform.
 For a larger view, click here.
 (Photo by Graham Garfield) |

 Sheridan was the last station on the entire "L" system that still had an old-style CRT-era blue and white enamel station name sign in place, located on the north side of the last wooden partition on the east end northbound platform.
 It was also visible from the street below.
-(There is also a CRT era sign for DePaul University at Fullerton and other smaller auxiliary signs of that era at various Ravenswood, Evanston, Howard, and Loop stations.)
+(There was also a CRT-era sign for DePaul University at Fullerton and other smaller auxiliary signs of that era at various Ravenswood, Evanston, Howard, and Loop stations but this was the last old-style station name sign.)

 In May 2002, the Live Bait Theater "adopted" the Sheridan station as part of the CTA's Adopt-A-Station program.
 Participating in the adoption ceremony were CTA President Frank Kruesi and Live Bait Theater Artistic Director Sharon Evans, along with other elected officials and community representatives.
-The adoption of the Sheridan station by the Live Bait Theater includes a visual tribute to Chicago writers, with murals installed throughout the station that feature short literary quotes inspired by notable Chicago writers who found poetic inspiration as they rode the trains, including Ben Hecht, Carl Sandburg, Edna Ferber and Richard Wright.
-The designs and murals are by Mary Griswold.
-The Chicago writers' portraits are by Steve Musgrave.
+The adoption of the Sheridan station by the Live Bait Theater included a visual tribute to Chicago writers, with murals installed throughout the station that featured short literary quotes inspired by notable Chicago writers who found poetic inspiration as they rode the trains, including Ben Hecht, Carl Sandburg, Edna Ferber and Richard Wright.
+The designs and murals were by Mary Griswold.
+The Chicago writers' portraits weer by Steve Musgrave.
 Mr. Musgrave is the same artist who adopted the Red Line station at Addison.

 |